 It is critical to align with your business on the needs and priorities around design and functionality.
 B2B users typically expect an easy, efficient purchasing experience—but that doesn’t have to come at the cost of great design.
-You must understand who will be using your ecommerce website, what their expectations are, and how best to deliver the functionality they need.
+You must understand who will be using your ecommerce website, their expectations, and how best to deliver the functionality they need.

 For example, if a customer is purchasing a new fleet of forklifts, they know they need machinery, but they may also want to compare brands.
-At this point, the product description, the images, the design are critically important, and there might be the opportunity to upsell.
+At this point, the product description, the images, and the design are critically important, and there might be an opportunity to upsell.

 However, if someone needs 30 screws for a driveline component, they may care more about how quickly it is to find that specific product, get it into the cart, and check out.
 The role of design becomes more functional—getting them to the right product efficiently, with fast page load times.